Jakuje/virt_cacard/README.md

 `virt_cacard` processes in the system.
 If you want to limit which process should be used (if there are multiple virtual smart cards or `virt_cacard` runs under valgrind), you can use `-p` switch to specify PID.

+## Using multiple cards

+The `virt_cacard` now supports running multiple instances and connecting to different virtual readers using the `-s` CLI switch.
+When the switch is not specified, it will automatically connect to the first slot (0).
+Setting value from 1 to 3 will connect cards to the specific slots.

 ## Debugging